Juvenal’s Duskywing

 Similar species

-The larger, more obvious white spots on the forewing above should separate this species from all Duskywings except the Horace.
-The Horace’s Duskywing lacks the two subapical spots on the hindwing below that the Juvenal’s Duskywing has and is rare in southern Wisconsin.
+The larger, more obvious white spots on the forewing above should distinguish this species from all Duskywings except the Horace’s Duskywing.
+The Horace’s Duskywing lacks the two subapical spots on the hindwing below that the Juvenal’s Duskywing has, and is rare in southern Wisconsin.

 Habitat